 Other research findings

-- These findings show that households in the study are more resilient to drought than extreme flooding.
+- These findings show that households in the study are more resilient to drought than to extreme flooding.

-- Lastly, the study finds that future increases in weather shocks associated with climate change have an alarming effect on regional poverty rate across Africa.
+- Lastly, the study finds that future increases in weather shocks associated with climate change have an alarming effect on the regional poverty rate across Africa.

 Climate adaptation Africa